Solar Systems Astronomy

 research statement, and

-I've been teaching astronomy, physics, and math since about 1990.
-Past institutions include UC Santa Cruz and the School of the Art Institute of Chicago.
-Currently I teach at Arizona State University and the MESA Summer Schools at UC Santa Barbara.
+I've been teaching since about 1990.
+Mainly astronomy, physics, and math.
+Past institutional affiliations include UC Santa Cruz, the University of Chicago, and the School of the Art Institute of Chicago.
+Currently I teach at Arizona State University and the MESA Summer School at UC Santa Barbara.

 • Ed Brown's excellent lecture notes

 • Abundance variables

 • Abundance variable first derivative examples

 • Self-heating reaction networks

 at the 2016 MESA Summer School